To some people, pointy shapes and a good amp are everything to play metal music.

 The tone and performance go hand in hand.
 This fixed bridge guitar has a triple set of pickups for a top-notch tone.
 The vintage noiseless pickups will bring in the sharpness of a prolific vintage set, but without that annoying background hum.
 You can be modern, but you can also explore an old-fashioned sound due to the Alnico 2 magnets, as well as a magnet wire coated with Polysol.

 Diversity is a must when you perform in different venues, hence the necessity of being able to adjust.
 Fender Vintage Noiseless pickups will give you the required range of tones to adjust anywhere, anytime.

 Playing Experience and Value for Money

-If the value for money is what you are after, Fender’s guitar for metal will pleasantly surprise you.
+If the value for money is what you are after, Fender’s best fixed bridge guitar for metal will pleasantly surprise you.
 You get a Strat body with a beautiful custom contoured Strat.
 Its curves are beautiful, but it also feels comfortable.
 Go further and you will discover a solid alder body, as well as vintage noiseless pickups that can push your music into a wide range of tones.

 In terms of playability, the pau ferro fingerboard has an appealing round shape and feels comfortable.
 The maple neck is not to be overlooked either.

 - Has a nice weight to it and feels comfortable.

 - Comes in more designs and styles.